morganceili/Proteus/Research Notes/Proteusnotes.md

 	- Parser -> code generator (takes AST input and generates the C++ output code)

 ## Proteus compiler V2:
--Object language: Proteus
+-   Object language: Proteus
--Metalanguage: Swift (because C++ is not a good lang to build compilers in) -Target language: C/C++
+-   Metalanguage: Swift (because C++ is not a good lang to build compilers in)
+-   Target language: C/C++